DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/install/deploy-ui.md

         - `AllowVolumeExpansion`: It is off by default.
 After it is enabled, the data volume created based on the StorageClass can be expanded.
         - `DiskType`: the disk type of the created StorageClass (StorageClass), supported types are: HDD, SSD.
 HDD is the default.
         - `Enable HA`: `HA` is turned off by default, that is, the created data volume is volumes without high availability, when enabled, use this `StorageClass`
         The created data volume can be set as `high-availability data volume`.
-Please complete [DRDB Installation](drbdinstall.md) before opening.
+Please complete [DRBD Installation](drbdinstall.md) before opening.
         - `Replicas`: In non-HA mode, the number of `Replicas` is `1`.
 When the `HA` mode is enabled, the number of `Replicas` can be `1` or `2`, and the number is `1`, which can be converted to `2`.
         - `ReclaimPolicy`: When the data volume is deleted, the default data retention policy is `delete`.